Logo

 You can set up the size, position, and dot of binding for elements on mobile devices.

-For example, if you duplicate an element in the PC version and drag it to another section, on mobile devices this element will remain bound to the old section.
+For example, if you duplicate an element in the Desktop version and drag it to another section, on mobile devices this element will remain bound to the old section.

 This will cause the element to "disappear" (go below the section) on scroll.
 To avoid this on mobile devices, always add the element to the section (container) where the element will actually be located.